MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-storage-disciplines.md

 | AWS (EKS)     | EBS CSI storage driver    |
 | Google (GKE)  | GCE Persistent disks     |

-When choosing a Storage Class in On-premise and vendor storage infrastructure scenarios, ensure the Storage Class is capable of meeting your intended storage capacity, IOPS, and throughput.
+When choosing a Storage Class in On-premise and vendor storage infrastructure scenarios, ensure the Storage Class is capable of meeting your intended storage capacity, IOPS, and throughput needs.
 The following sections provide additional recommendations for these scenarios.

 ### Data Controller

 Choose a remote, shared Storage Class to ensure data durability in the event a pod or node is removed, the pod is brought back up and can connect again to the Persistent Volume.
 The underline Storage Class needs to be provide redundancy and high availability.

-It is recommended to use a custom deployment template when creating your Arc-Enabled Data Services Data Controller, which allows fine tuning of Storage Classes, storage size for data and logs, security, and service type.
+It is recommended to use a custom deployment template when creating your Arc-Enabled Data Services Data Controller, which allows fine tuning of Storage Classes, storage size for data and logs, security, and Kubernetes Service Types.
 This can be customized to your environment and enterprise needs.
 The data controller requires a total of 8 Persistent Volumes.
 The default minimum configuration allows for 15Gi for data and 10Gi for logs on the PVs.
 Configure capacity that not only meets minimum recommendation but supports higher growth from having many SQL MI implementations running in a cluster.
 This will prevent the need of re-sizing PVC's in the future.

-It is recommended to choose a highly performant and low latency Storage Class in the event your cluster will have many databases and SQL MI deployments.
+It is recommended to choose a lower latency Storage Class in the event your cluster will have many databases and SQL MI deployments.
 This will improve user experience in Grafana and Kibana interfaces.

 ### SQL MI

 It is recommended to plan and account for all of the instances of SQL MI and corresponding SQL Databases that will be required on each Kubernetes cluster.
 This will prevent needing to move databases between instances at a later time.
 When configuring multiple database instances on a cluster, be sure to separate busy databases to their own instance to avoid I/O contention.
 Use node labels to ensure that database instances are put onto separate nodes to distribute the overall I/O traffic across multiple nodes.
 If operating in a virtualized environment, ensure that I/O is appropriately distributed at the physical host-level.

-Plan the capacity for SQL MI to have adequate storage sizes for Data, Logs, DataLogs, and Backups that can accommodates both current needs and projected growth for all the databases that will live on the instances of SQL MI.
+Plan the capacity for SQL MI to have adequate storage sizes for Data, Logs, DataLogs, and Backups that can accommodate both current needs and projected growth for all the databases that will live on the instances of SQL MI.
 This will prevent having to resize the PVCs in the future.

 While there are several factors that might dictate a deployment of the Business Critical or General Purpose tier of Azure Arc-enabled SQL MI, Business Critical using local storage will provide the lowest latency and highest availability.
 For on-premise storage infrastructure options, use the following recommendations:

 #### General Purpose

-It is recommended to choose a low latency remote Storage Class for the Data and DataLogs Persistent Volumes to have optimal performance of your SQL MI General Purpose instance.
+It is recommended to choose a low latency remote Storage Class for the Data and DataLogs Persistent Volumes to have optimal performance.
 Avoid using a Storage Class that can introduce network partitions, such as having an on-premises cluster configured to use an internet provided Storage Class for the Backups and Logs Persistent Volumes.

 #### Business Critical

-For lowest possible latency requirement scenarios SQL MI, it is recommended to choose local storage if this is an option for your Kubernetes infrastructure.
+For lowest possible latency requirement scenarios, it is recommended to choose local storage if this is an option for your Kubernetes infrastructure.
 The local storage volumes should land on different underlying storage devices to avoid contention on disk I/O and maximize performance.
+The storage device should not have multiple functions, such as hosting the Operating System partition.

 For read intensive workloads and high availability, configure multiple replicas and configure your applications or clients to use secondary replicas as read scale-out instances.